Updated June 4, 2021

 If disaster strikes, will your family be ready?

-Insurify can help you better prepare for disaster with everything from home and auto insurance to personal finance advice.
+Insurify can help you better prepare for a disaster situation with everything from home and auto insurance to personal finance advice.
 Compare quotes for all your insurance needs all in one place.

 Whether you live alone, with a partner, your parents, kids, or roommates, being on the same page in case of an emergency is a vital part of staying safe in times of hardship.
-There are a few main questions each member of your household should be able to answer in case of an emergency.
-How will each household member get emergency alerts and warnings?
+There are a few main questions each member of your family or household should be able to answer in case of an emergency.
+How will each household member get emergency alerts and a warning system?
+How will you contact your children’s school or daycare, or vice versa?

-Having an established family or roommate group chat will help your household keep in touch in case of emergency.
+Having an established family or roommate group chat will help your household keep in touch in case of an emergency.
 If you’re a tenant, be sure to have your landlord or property manager’s contact information saved in your cell phone, and know who to call if you need assistance at home.
+Keep important documents in a central place in your home for easy access.

 Needing to seek shelter may be a necessity for a variety of emergencies.
 When outside conditions require you to seek protection, this may require you to stay inside your home or flee to another source of shelter.
 In any case, it’s important to closely follow the direction of local authorities.
 Regardless, you’ll need to prepare by managing the most important resources, water, and food.
 So, when possible, always keep a supply of bottled water and non-perishable goods in a cool, dry place, like a closet, basement, or the trunk of your car.